 Re-re-working gave me the opportunity to further improve the accuracy of

 the model.
-Before re-painting, more detai was added to the front
+Before re-painting, more detail was added to the secondary

 Another change was bigger domes for the Rear Engine Caps.
 The new domes

 were from leftover parts from the warp dome vacuforms.
 The inset above

 shows the very anemic-looking kit engine caps.
 While the domes on the studio

 model were actually painted opaque white, I liked the way the translucent

 Repainting the Enterprise turned out to be a bigger challenge than